Lobinia/analog-clock/README.md

 </p>

 ## Description
-This is an Analog Clock developed with HTML, CSS and JavaScript.
+This is an Analog Clock developed with CSS and JavaScript.
 It also include a basic Digital Clock.